An Explainer on Time-Series Graphs With Examples

 By now, you must have realized that everyone in the modern age interacts with time series daily, although sometimes unknowingly.
 Most of these interactions occur with a time-series graph.
 Whenever you open a stock market app, health app, banking app, or even a bargain-hunting app that tracks changes in the prices of a desired product, the data is shown to you as a graph.

-Time-series graphs are in ads and television shows.
+Time-series graphs appear in ads and television shows, and some have in ads and television shows.
 Some even become internet memes, so the question isn’t really when to use them but how.

 Examples and How to Use Them